 Psychic vs Psycho

-Since moon energy rules psychic senses AND the unconcious, when it’s forces are at work, sometimes we are picking up intuitive information and sometimes we are being triggered.
+Since moon energy rules psychic senses AND the unconscious, when it’s forces are at work, sometimes we are picking up intuitive information and sometimes we are being triggered.
 Classic example: “Is (s)he cheating on me or am I imagining things?”
 I have experienced individuals who thought were psychic, but they were actually a bit psycho.
-Or those who thought they were crazy but instead were getting really strong intuitive information.
+Or those who thought they were crazy but instead were getting powerful, intuitive information.

 What do you do?
 Take a deep breath.
-Step back into your conciousness as an observer and then ask yourself...”Right now am I being triggered or am I picking up an intuitive message?”
+Step back into your consciousness as an observer and then ask yourself...”Right now am I being triggered or am I picking up an intuitive message?”
 “Am I seeing clearly or is something bringing me back to an event I have already experienced?”
-This would be a good time to pick up any tools you have and ask for your guides to help you see the truth.
+This would be an excellent time to pick up any tools you have and ask for your guides to help you see the truth.
 Or have a friend with no bias help you get grounded.

 There are 4 main ways our intuition speaks to us.
-They are known as the “Claire’s” but also conveniently mimic the symptoms of psychosis: Seeing things no one else can see, hearing things no one else can hear, knowing things no one else can know and feeling things no one else can feel.
-If you’re feeling more on the psycho rather than the psychic end of the spectrum cut back on the psychoactive drugs and get grounded: i.e. more in touch with reality.
-“Clair” translates to clear which is why I can’t emphasize enough that doing emotional work is imperative to using your intuition.
+They are known as the “Claire’s” but also conveniently mimic the symptoms of psychosis: Seeing things no one else can see, hearing things no one else can hear, knowing things no one else can know and feel things no one else can feel.
+If you’re feeling more on the psycho rather than the psychic end of the spectrum, cut back on the psychoactive drugs and get grounded: i.e., more in touch with reality.
+“Clair” translates to clear which is why I can’t emphasize enough that doing emotional work is imperative to use your intuition.
 Give yourself time to gain experience and refine your craft.

 Clairvoyance - Clear seeing - Receiving visions or seeing intuitive information.

 Clairaudient - Clear hearing - Receiving intuitive information through hearing.

 Claircognizance - Clear knowing - Receiving information as a thought or a knowing.
 “I knew that was going to happen.”